leonlol-dev/GalaxyCalamity_src/README.md

 It has a number of features implemented:

 - Procedural Animation (Using Inverse Kinematics and Animation Rigging)
-- State Based AI System
+- State Based AI System (Finite State Machine)
 - Unity's Shader Graph
 - Weaponary and Upgrade System
 - Visuals rendered in Unity's Universal Render Pipeline
+- Performance Testing Environment (For the procedural animation to record how this technique impacts performance)

 ## Stack
 - [NavMeshComponent](https://github.com/Unity-Technologies/NavMeshComponents) - Unity's NavMeshComponents used for NavMeshAgents.